jasper-node/jn-net-tools/LLM_TOOLS.md

 Sends ICMP ping packets to test host reachability and measure latency.

 - **When to use**: To check if a host is online, measure network latency, or diagnose basic connectivity issues.
+- **Privileges**: Linux/macOS require elevated privileges (sudo or setcap).
+Windows works with regular user privileges via native ICMP API.

-### `traceRoute(target: string, maxHops = 30, timeoutMs = 2000)`
+### `traceRoute(target: string, maxHops = 30, timeoutMs = 1000)`

 Traces the network path to a target, showing each hop and its latency.
+On Windows, uses the native ICMP API for improved reliability and works without Administrator privileges.

 - **When to use**: To identify network routing issues, find where packets are being dropped, or understand the network path to a destination.
+- **Privileges**: Linux/macOS require elevated privileges (sudo or setcap).
+Windows works with regular user privileges.
+- **Note**: Set appropriate `maxHops` (default 30) for distant targets.
+Many routers don't respond to traceroute probes (security feature), resulting in "*" entries.

 ### `mtr(target: string, durationMs = 5000)`

 Combines ping and traceroute, continuously measuring latency and packet loss to each hop.
+On Windows, uses the native ICMP API for improved reliability and works without Administrator privileges.

 - **When to use**: For continuous monitoring of network path quality, identifying intermittent issues, or analyzing jitter and packet loss over time.
+- **Privileges**: Linux/macOS require elevated privileges (sudo or setcap).
+Windows works with regular user privileges.
+- **Note**: Intermediate routers that don't respond to ICMP will show 100% packet loss - this is normal.
+Focus on the destination hop statistics.

 ## Network Interface Management